CentreForDigitalHumanities/myresearch/docs/using_GraphQLList.md

 ## What does GraphQLList do?

-GraphQLList produces a nicely styled list, based on a GraphQLQuery to the backend.
-It can be made searchable, have custom ordering and filters.
+GraphQLList produces a nicely styled list, based on a GraphQL query to the backend.
+It can be made searchable and have custom ordering and filters.

 ## Preparing a Query